OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Disassembling Native Code

 Dalvik and ART both support the Java Native Interface (JNI), which defines a way for Java code to interact with native code written in C/C++.
-As on other Linux-based operating systems, native code is packaged (compiled) into ELF dynamic libraries (\*.so), which the Android app loads at run time via the `System.load` method.
+As on other Linux-based operating systems, native code is packaged (compiled) into ELF dynamic libraries (\*.so), which the Android app loads at runtime via the `System.load` method.
 However, instead of relying on widely used C libraries (such as glibc), Android binaries are built against a custom libc named [Bionic](https://github.com/android/platform_bionic "Bionic libc").
 Bionic adds support for important Android-specific services such as system properties and logging, and it is not fully POSIX-compatible.

 When reversing an Android application containing native code, we need to understand a couple of data structures related to the JNI bridge between Java and native code.
 From the reversing perspective, we need to be aware of two key data structures: `JavaVM` and `JNIEnv`.
 Both of them are pointers to pointers to function tables: